Sparks Album Reviews

 The Sparks brothers returned to Los Angeles in 1976, breaking up the band’s glam-era lineup.
 They linked up with producer Rupert Holmes, later responsible for ‘Escape (The Piña Colada Song)’.
 Their band includes bassist Sal Maida, who played with Roxy Music.

-The lack of technical finesse takes this record down a couple of pegs, but the songs are generally fine.
+The lack of technical finesse takes this record down some pegs, but the songs are generally fine.
 Big Beat features some of Sparks’ most provocative lyrics.
 There’s a mile-wide misogynistic streak on ‘Throw Her Away (and Get a New One)’, while ‘White Woman’ wouldn’t fly in the 21st century.
 My favourite song here is the typically over-the-top ‘I Like Girls’, with a histrionic Russell vocal.

 Big Beat is a decent Sparks record but marred by a bizarre mix.